The Honolulu Museum of Art Spalding House

 From Waikiki, take the #13 bus on Kuhio Avenue towards downtown.
 Get off at the Alapai Transit Center near downtown to transfer to the #15 bus to Makiki Heights Drive.
 Disembark at the bus stop fronting Spalding House.

 By courtesy shuttle from Beretania campus

-Each Tuesday from May 2 to June 20, the museum offers a free shuttle service between its Beretania and Makiki Heights campuses.
+Every Tuesday the museum offers a free shuttle service between its Beretania and Makiki Heights campuses.